asmachy/Help-Circle-Mobile-app/README.md

 To see friends location, click on those friends name.

-To send friend request to someone, click on the "+" button on their profile
+To send friend request to someone, click on the "+" button on their profile.